tdiesler/camel-cloud-examples/spring-boot/timer-log/README.md

       - log: "${body}"
 ```

-We now export that Camel SpringBoot project.
+We now export the integration as a Camel SpringBoot project.

 ```shell
 camel kubernetes export timer-log-route.yaml \